-Meaning: Specifies the reciprocal-space resolution for k-points generation (units: $2\pi \text{Å}^{-1}$ ).
+Meaning: Specifies the reciprocal-space resolution for k-points generation (units: $2\pi \text{\AA}^{-1}$).
 Default: from 0.2 to 0.08 linearly

-% KresolStart

-0.2 0.16 0.12 0.08
+% KresolStart 0.2 0.16 0.12 0.08 % Kresolend

-% Kresolend

 Note: You can enter several values (one for each step of structure relaxation), starting with cruder (i.e., larger) values and ending with high resolution.
 This dramatically speeds up calculations, especially for metals, where very many k-points are needed.
-This keyblock is important if you use VASP or QuantumEspresso (with GULP it is not needed at all, and with SIESTA you will have to define KresolStart within SIESTA input files).
+This keyblock is important for ab-initio calculations (through some codes, e.g. VASP and SIESTA, now have similar tricks)).